johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my-year-of-running.markdown

 ## September

-With 10 weeks to go to the [City2Sea](https://www.thecity2sea.com.au/), the organisers announced a new course... a new fifteen kilometre course.
-[I had signed up for a 14 km event](https://twitter.com/johnsyweb/status/508483062452068353).
+With 10 weeks to go to the [City2Sea][city2sea], the organisers announced a new course... a new fifteen kilometre course.
+I had signed up for a 14 km event.
 I'd not run more than 11 km before (and hadn't run more than 5 km for over a month), it was time to start to think seriously about how I was going to get up to that kind of distance.
 I was still on paternity leave so managed to squeeze in a couple of